tilt-dev/tilt.build/blog/_posts/2021-12-2-measuring-dev-env-health.md

 The image object publishes when it started and when it finished the build.
-You can even get fine-grained performance data about each stage of the image build, if I want to know which stage is the slowest.
+You can even get fine-grained performance data about each stage of the image build, if you want to know which stage is the slowest.
 But for this simple example, we're only going to collect the total build duration.

 Here's a little python code to collect the data: